General Course Administration Information

 Changes to Course Content

-Revisions or additions to the agendas or curricula of ALPA safety volunteer training courses are made at the discretion of the Course Director of that course and with the concurrence of the Training Programs Coordinator and the chairmen of the custodial committees (AIB = AI1&AI2; Safety Council = BSS, STS; AGE = ASL; Aviation Security = STC).
+Revisions or additions to the agendas or curricula of ALPA safety volunteer training courses are made at the discretion of the Course Director of that course and with the concurrence of the Training Programs Coordinator and the chairmen of the custodial committees (AIB = AI1&AI2; Safety Council = ALPA 101 FAST, Safety 101 IST, Security 101; and also Aviation Security = Security 101).).

 Parties not directly associated with the course in question may recommend changes to agendas or curricula by observing the following protocol: